Matematicka-Soutez/kamiony/readme.md

 ## Contributing

 We're preparing this project to be contributor friendly.
-Unfortunately it's not the case yet, but if you're interested already, please ping us at maso-soutez@googlegroups.com.
+Unfortunately it's not the case yet, but if you're interested already, please ping us at maso@mff.cuni.cz.
 You don't even have to be a developer, we seek all people interested in math and additional ways of educating children.